anti-duhring/selenajs/README.md

 npm install selenajs
 ```

+## Requirements
+To run `SelenaJS` or any Selenium test/automation you may need to install a [driver](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) compatible with your browser to allow it to be automated.

 ## Usage
 To use `SelenaJS` in your project, you need to create one or more tests and add them to a `Selena` instance.
 You can then call the `run()` method to execute the tests in the instance.